horeaporutiu/blog2/content/blog/tokenAuthentication.md

 +++
 Ready to launch that sweet Web-App that sweeps Siri out of the water?
 If so, you're in the right place.
-I'll show you how to <mark>generate a token server-side</mark> for Watson's Speech
+I'll show you how to <mark>
+<a href="https://www.ibm.com/watson/developercloud/doc/common/getting-started-tokens.html">generate a token
+server-side</a></mark> for Watson's Speech
 To Text Service in your Web-App.

 <b><h4 id="setup">OpenWhisk</h4></b>